20 Insanely Fun Chinese Tongue Twisters (with Audio)

 P.S.
 Click here to take advantage of our current sale!
 (Expires at the end of this month.)

-Good luck with your Chinese studies, and try not to get your tongue totally tied up in knots!
+Have fun with these sentences, and try not to get your tongue totally tied up in knots!

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)